jeskoT/hello-world/readme.txt

-hello!, this is the readme file of doom
+hello!, this is te readme file of doom

+now with even more doom, and a typo